thunderbird/webext-docs/addressBooks.provider.rst

       :name: ``parameters``
       :type: (object)

+      Descriptions for the address book created by registering this listener.

       .. api-member::
          :name: [``addressBookName``]
          :type: (string)

-         The initial name of the address book.
+         The name of the created address book.

       .. api-member::
          :name: [``id``]
          :type: (string)

-         The id of the address book.
+         The UID of the created address book.
+If several listeners have been added, the ``id`` allows to identify which address book initiated the search request.
+If not provided, a UID will be generated for you.

       .. api-member::
          :name: [``isSecure``]
          :type: (boolean)

-         Whether the address book is searched securely.
+         Whether the address book search queries are using encrypted protocols like HTTPS.